pennhanlee/tp/docs/UserGuide.md

 *  `sort n/` Returns a list of books sorted by name lexicographical order.
 *  `sort g/` Returns a list of books sorted by genre lexicographical order.
 *  `sort b/` Returns a list of books sorted by ascending number of pages read (bookmark)
+*  `sort rp/` Returns a list of books sorted by ascending reading progress.

 ### Deleting a book : `delete`